Relying on Word-of-Mouth

-Do Not Assume just because someone works in a nursing home, or even works for the State, that he/she knows and understands Medicaid.
-Medicaid has been described by some of the brightest judges in the country as a program that is "incomprehensible for the uninitiated".
-We hear misstatements regarding the law from every source, even employees of the Department of Public Welfare, the agency that administers the Medicaid Program.
+You owe it to yourself, and your family, to seek the advice of an experienced Elder Law attorney.
+Do not assume that just because someone works in a nursing home, or even works for the State, that he/she knows and understands Medicaid.
+Some of the brightest judges in the country have described Medicaid as a program that is "incomprehensible for the uninitiated".
+We repeatedly hear misstatements regarding the law from every source, even employees of the Department of Human Services (the agency that administers Medicaid in Pennsylvania).